About Winedoctor

 The white wines of Bordeaux, dry or sweet, are always praised as the underdogs.
 So what does that make similar styles from the Loire Valley then; the flea on the collar?
 Along several hundred kilometres of the Loire Valley we have fabulous soils, wonderful vineyards and some truly world-class wines.
 These wines are woefully under-rated and under-reported, and yet are no less fascinating than a great Nuits-St-Georges, Barolo or Ribera del Duero.

 the floor with wines from more famous regions, and often at a fraction of the price.
-And there are red wines too, perfumed Chinon and Bourgueil, or richer wines more in the Bordeaux style if that is your thing.
+And there are red wines too, structured Chinon and perfumed Bourgueil, or richer wines more in the Bordeaux style if that is your thing.
 I can be your guide to high quality and great value in these appellations.

 How many wines?